-APS and SPR Honor Dr. Kurt H. Albertine with the 2023 Mary Ellen Avery Neonatal Research Award
+APS and SPR Honor Dr. Donna M. Ferriero with the 2024 Mary Ellen Avery Neonatal Research Award

-HOUSTON, Dec.
-12, 2022 – The American Pediatric Society (APS) and the Society for Pediatric Research (SPR) are pleased to announce Kurt H. Albertine, PhD, as the recipient of the 2023 Mary Ellen Avery Neonatal Research Award.
+HOUSTON, September 7, 2023 – The American Pediatric Society (APS) and the Society for Pediatric Research (SPR) are pleased to announce Donna M. Ferriero, MD, MS, as the 2024 Mary Ellen Avery Neonatal Research Award recipient.
 This award honors a pediatric investigator who has made important contributions to neonatal health through basic or translational research.

 In 2013, the APS and SPR established and endowed the Mary Ellen Avery Award.
-This award honors Dr. Avery’s outstanding lifetime achievements and seminal contributions to neonatal health through her discovery of respiratory distress syndrome, her research and academic leadership, and her outstanding service to pediatrics and neonatology.
+This award honors Dr. Avery’s outstanding lifetime achievements and seminal contributions to neonatal health through her discovery of respiratory distress syndrome, research, academic leadership, and outstanding service to pediatrics and neonatology.

-Dr. Albertine received his PhD from Loyola University of Chicago, Stritch School of Medicine, followed by a postdoctoral fellowship in Pulmonary Physiology at the Cardiovascular Research Institute at the University of California, San Francisco.
-Dr. Albertine has more than 170 peer-reviewed papers and has been continuously NIH-funded for four decades.
+Dr. Ferriero received her MD from University of California, San Francisco, followed by a postdoctoral fellowship in Developmental Neurobiology also at the University of California, San Francisco.
+Dr. Ferriero has 278 peer-reviewed papers and has been NIH-funded since 1987.

-For more information about Dr. Albertine and the Mary Ellen Avery Award, please visit the APS website.
+For more information about Dr. Ferriero and the Mary Ellen Avery Award, please visit the APS website.